Bursaries for Grade 12 Students Pursuing Studies Toward a Career in Law

 As there are many pathways to a career in law, we are open to consider various post-secondary programs.
 The important thing is for you to articulate why you are interested in a career in the justice sector, and how your post-secondary program will support that.
 For example, many applicants are entering a program with a social justice or government focus, in which understanding the law is a professional benefit.
 Sociology, political science, equity studies, psychology are also common majors.

 2. Fill in the application form.
-Student applications are due on 27 May 2022 at 5:00 pm (Update: extended to June 3rd at 5:00 pm).
+Student applications are due on 26 May 2023 at 5:00 pm.
 Only complete applications will be considered.

-3. Please contact your academic reference and ensure that they fill in your reference form by May 31st, 2022 (Update: extended to June 7th).
+3. Please contact your academic reference and ensure that they fill in your reference form by May 31st, 2023.
 If you need one, you can download a PDF letter here, which you will be able to attach into an email for your reference person.
 Your reference form is necessary for you to remain eligible for a bursary.

 4. Final recipients will be contacted in Mid-August.